 Mrs. Catherine O. Neill will have to spend her Christmas in the Tombs Prison, much as she desires to be taken to Connecticut to be tried on the charge of murdering her husband, Joseph Neill, on the night of Dec.
 14. Sheriff Rich of Greenwich says that this is due to Gov. Higgins being away from his executive office until after Christmas.

-Despite its creepy name, the Tombs Prison had nothing to do with graves, crypts or burials (though some people, including Catherine Neill, were there thanks to dead bodies).
+Despite its creepy name, the Tombs Prison had nothing to do with graves, crypts or burials.
 Located in downtown Manhattan, the Tombs was so-named because the design of the original 1838 prison building was said to have been inspired by an Egyptian tomb.
-In 1902 that building was torn down and a lovely, turreted French castle inspired the building that replaced it.
-However the name “The Tombs” stuck.
-“The Turrets” just didn’t have the same ominous ring.
+In 1902 that building was torn down and a building resembling a turreted French castle replaced it but “The Tombs” nickname stuck.

-No matter what inspired the architects of the New York City Prison, Catherine, also known as “Goldie,” was there because she’d been accused of murdering her husband.
-The murder was unusually revolting — Joseph Neill’s brain had been pierced with some kind of sharp instrument, causing his death.
+No matter what inspired the architects of the prison in lower Manhattan, Catherine, or “Goldie,” as she was known, was there because she’d been accused of murdering her husband in an especially revolting way: Joseph Neill’s brain had been pierced with some kind of sharp instrument that killed him.

-The couple met in New York City’s Tenderloin district in September 1906 and Joseph swept her off her feet.
-Catherine was estranged from her first husband, a policeman named William H. Finley whom she married when she was only 17.
-Joseph persuaded her to divorce Finley and marry him, however it turned out that when their marriage occurred her divorce was not yet final.
-When Joseph discovered that his wife was a bigamist he became enraged and threatened to make a new will leaving his money to another woman.
+The couple met in New York City’s Tenderloin district in September 1906.
+At the time Catherine was estranged from her first husband, a policeman named William H. Finley, whom she married when she was just 17.
+Joseph persuaded Catherine to divorce Finley and marry him.
+But when their marriage took place, her divorce had not been finalized.
+Joseph became enraged when he discovered that his wife was a bigamist.
+He threatened to make a new will and leave his money to another woman.

-The conflict escalated during a vacation in Connecticut at the Greenwich Hotel in December, when Joseph got drunk and attacked Catherine.
-She insisted she was only defending herself, and she had the bruises to prove it, including a black eye (visible in her mug shot photo).
+Their marital problems escalated during a vacation a few months after their marriage.
+They were staying at the Greenwich Hotel in Connecticut when Joseph got drunk and attacked Catherine.
+She insisted she was only defending herself and had the bruises to prove it.
 She said she grabbed her umbrella to ward off the blows and her husband stumbled, falling forward.
-His face, she said, had been accidentally impaled on the pointy end of her parasol.
-She fled from the hotel, taking a train home to New York City.
-She sought refuge at her mother’s home and the police later arrested her there.
+His face, she said, was accidentally impaled on the pointy end of her parasol.
+She fled from the hotel and took a train home to New York City.
+She sought refuge at her mother’s home.
+The police found her there and arrested her.

 There was no doubt that the burly Joseph had badly beaten his wife.
+She had a black eye—it’s clearly visible in her mugshot photo.
 However an autopsy revealed that he’d been drugged before he died.
-The prosecution maintained that Catherine did the drugging and, once her husband was unconscious, they claimed she pulled his eyeball aside and inserted a sharp object into his brain through his right eye socket, causing his death.
-The actual murder weapon, described as a pearl-handled nail file, was found in the folds of Catherine’s parasol.
+The prosecution maintained that Catherine did the drugging.
+According to their explanation of events, after her husband became unconscious, Catherine pulled his eyeball aside and inserted a sharp object into his brain through his right eye socket, causing his death.
+The murder weapon—a pearl-handled nail file—was found in the folds of Catherine’s parasol.

-Not having access to expensive defense lawyers like the ones who represented Harry Thaw, Catherine pleaded guilty to manslaughter on May 22, 1907.
+Unlike Thaw, Catherine had no money for expensive lawyers.
+She pleaded guilty to manslaughter on May 22, 1907.
 The judge sentenced her to a minimum of five and a maximum of nine years in the Connecticut State Prison.
-She applied for a pardon after two and a half years in prison, again using the “oops, he fell on my umbrella” explanation for Joseph’s death.
+She applied for a pardon after two and a half years in prison, using the “he fell on my umbrella” explanation of her husband’s death.

-Keeping a lovely young woman cooped up in prison just didn’t seem right.
-The court bought Catherine’s account and she was granted a pardon just before Christmas in 1909.
+Keeping a lovely young woman cooped up in prison didn’t seem right.
+The prison authorities accepted Catherine’s account of Joseph’s accidental death.
+She was granted a pardon just before Christmas in 1909.

 Catherine returned to New York City under an assumed name to avoid publicity.
-As a free woman, the first thing she said she planned to do was embrace her seven-year-old child from her first marriage.
-A child who, it was reported, was blind from birth.
+As a free woman, the first thing she said she intended to do was embrace her seven-year-old child from her first marriage—a child that was blind from birth.